Shout out to Knitting, Sewing & Crochet in the above chocolate commercial!

 I’ve been looking to switch up my knitting style for awhile.
 Try some different hand positions for speed and to avoid The Carps. e.g., Carpal Tunnel Syndrome.
 I’ve found my knitting style has evolved over the years, naturally getting more efficient.
 However, the other day in class, I saw a lady knitting so fast her hands blurred!
 So I decided to take a closer look at the various ways a knitter can step up their knitting game!
 I trolled the internet, watched a bunch of videos.
 Here’s what I found.

 English – I’m a “righty” and an American Style or English Style Knitter.
 So I hold the the yarn coming from the yarn ball or “working yarn” in my Right Hand and throw the yarn over the needle.
 This motion is known as Throwing.
 These two characteristics together, Right Hand Yarn and Throwing, define English Style Knitting.
-Depending on your hand/yarn position and needle position, the throwing action required in American/English Style Knitting can be more or less efficient in turn affecting the knitting speed.
+Depending on your hand/yarn position and needle position, the throwing action required in American/English Style Knitting can be more or less efficient thus affecting the knitting speed.

-Continental – In Continental Style or European Style or German Style Knitting the working yarn is held in the Left Hand, the same side as the needle where all the stitches are hanging from or the “live stitches”.
+Continental – In Continental Style or European Style or German Style Knitting the working yarn is held in the Left Hand, on the same side as the needle where all the stitches are hanging from or the “live stitches”.
 The action here resembles more of the hooking motion in Crochet and is called Picking.
 These two characteristics together, Left Hand Yarn and Picking, define Continental Style Knitting.
 Since these hand positions and the motion are naturally closer together with less wasted movement it is, in general, where the efficiency comes from.

 I officially have Socks Fever!
 Not only are these my first ever socks but they are done using a technique called Toe-Up Sock Knitting!
 Which simply means instead of knitting the socks from the cuff down to the toe, they are knit beginning from the toe on up!
 Is this any better traditional sock knitting?
 I guess the benefit is you can try them on as you go!
 For me this method just seems more fun, you can see the sock form right away which is more satisfying to me.
 And best of all the worst part is done once the foot is formed so you’re home free from the ankle on up to the cuff!
 Another benefit is that these socks are done using circular needles (2 needles) instead of double pointed needles (4 needles).
 Nice!